 Does the co-occurrence of multiple bark beetle species result in more severe cumulative bark beetle mortality?

-We expect that the probability of outbreak will increase with host basal area and size (i.e., resource concentration hypothesis).
+We expect that the probability of outbreak will increase with host basal area and size (i.e., resource concentration hypothesis) and total basal area (.
 If the probability of outbreak increases with host basal area and host dominance, than stand conditions suitable for multiple outbreaks should be relatively rare.

 When stands are susceptible to outbreaks of multiple species of bark beetles, we expect that the probability of an outbreak occurring is greater when more hosts are present (i.e., resource specialization hypothesis).
 If resource specialization effects drive cumulative mortality due to bark beetle outbreaks, than outbreak severity should be greater in stands with more hosts.
 Alternatively, if resource concentration effects are more important in driving bark beetle activity than